RoanokeParkElms/call-to-action/index.md

 ## Two ways to donate

-The simplest way is to use a credit card through this secure GoFundMe link:
+By far the simplest way is to use a credit card through this secure GoFundMe link. **Note: Be sure to set the "tip" amount to zero!** (We don't get any of that "tip", and they already charge us a fee on every donation.)

 <div class="gfm-embed" data-url="https://www.gofundme.com/f/help-protect-roanoke-parks-elms/widget/medium?sharesheet=fundraiser sidebar&attribution_id=undefined"></div><script defer src="https://www.gofundme.com/static/js/embed.js"></script>

 But if you'd prefer, you can send a check, made payable to Jim Simpkins, with "Elm trees" in the memo line, to:

 &nbsp;&nbsp;&nbsp; Jim Simpkins<br/>
 &nbsp;&nbsp;&nbsp; 2823 Broadway E<br/>
 &nbsp;&nbsp;&nbsp; Seattle, WA 98102

-In either case, thank you!

-## More information about the elms and the videographer

-Please follow this link [Learn more](./learn-more.html) to, well, learn more.
+Either way, *thank you*, and you should expect a thank-you message within a day or two.

+## Learn more
+- About our videographer, [Ezra Asfaw](./videographer.html)<br/>
+- About our neighborhood's fight against [Dutch Elm Disease](./learn-more.html)<br/>
+- Any other questions?
+Just email us at RoanokeParkElms@gmail.com